bormaxi8080/starred/README.md

 ## Others

+- [punkpeye/awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
+- [paulpogoda/OSINT-Tools-Estonia](https://github.com/paulpogoda/OSINT-Tools-Estonia) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to Estonia
+- [flipperdevices/flipperzero-ufbt-action](https://github.com/flipperdevices/flipperzero-ufbt-action) - Official ufbt Action wrapper for building Flipper Zero applications
+- [Aegyr21/OSINT-Tools-France](https://github.com/Aegyr21/OSINT-Tools-France) - A list of OSINT resources that may be useful to you when conducting investigations related to France
 - [yel1337/QueryScope](https://github.com/yel1337/QueryScope) - A test suite for Mellisa Web Crawler Framework
 - [LetsDefend/awesome-soc-analyst](https://github.com/LetsDefend/awesome-soc-analyst) - Useful resources for SOC Analyst and SOC Analyst candidates.
 - [MuddledBox/FlipperZeroSub-GHz](https://github.com/MuddledBox/FlipperZeroSub-GHz) - Sub-GHz Files for the Flipper Zero